iVibudh/TensorFlow-for-DeepLearning/G-DeepLearning.AI/Z-C1-IntoLLM-GenAI/Week-1/README.md

 <br> <br> <br>
 - Encoder only models: (seq to seq) less common
     -  the input sequence and the output sequence or the same length
-    - add additional layers to the architecture, you can train encoder-only models to perform classification tasks. eg BERT
+    - add additional layers to the architecture, you can train encoder-only models to perform classification tasks. eg BERT, RoBERTA
+    - Encoder-only models are also known as Autoencoding models, and they are pre-trained using masked language modeling.
+Here, tokens in the input sequence or randomly mask, and the training objective is to predict the mask tokens in order to reconstruct the original sentence.
+This is also called a denoising objective.
 - Encoder-Decoder model: (seq to seq)
     - the input sequence and the output sequence can be of different lengths
     - You can also scale and train this type of model to perform general text generation tasks. eg. BART
 - Decoder only: (seq to seq)) most popular
     - the input sequence and the output sequence can be of different lengths.
-    - Popular decoder-only models include the GPT family of models, BLOOM, Jurassic, LLaMA, and many more.
+    - Popular decoder-only models include the GPT family of models, GPT, BLOOM, Jurassic, LLaMA, and many more.
+    - Decoder-based autoregressive models, mask the input sequence and can only see the input tokens leading up to the token in question.
+The model has no knowledge of the end of the sentence.
+The model then iterates over the input sequence one by one to predict the following token.
+In contrast to the encoder architecture, this means that the context is unidirectional.
+By learning to predict the next token from a vast number of examples, the model builds up a statistical representation of language.
+Models of this type make use of the decoder component off the original architecture without the encoder.
+Decoder-only models are often used for text generation, although larger decoder-only models show strong zero-shot inference abilities, and can often perform a range of tasks well.

 <br> <br> <br>